NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/exportImport/export.md

 ***

 Then the **Export Requirements** dialog will pop up, Through which you can specify the name of the json or md file and choose where to save it.
 Once ready click the **Export** button.
-Your requirements and variables if selected will be saved in your preferred location.
+Your FRET project will be saved in your preferred location.
 ***
 <img src="../../screen_shots/Export-4.png">